-A financial model is simply a tool that’s built in spreadsheet software such as MS Excel to forecast a business’ financial performance into the future.
-The forecast is typically based on the company’s historical performance, assumptions about the future, and requires preparing an income statement, balance sheet, cash flow statement, and supporting schedules (known as a 3 statement model).
-From there, more advanced types of models can be built such as discounted cash flow analysis (DCF model), leveraged-buyout (LBO), mergers and acquisitions (M&A), and sensitivity analysis.
+A financial model is simply a spreadsheet which is usually built in Microsoft Excel, that forecasts a business’s financial performance into the future.
+The forecast is typically based on the company’s historical performance and assumptions about the future, and requires preparing an income statement, balance sheet, cash flow statement, and supporting schedules (known as a 3-statement model).
+From there, more advanced types of models can be built such as discounted cash flow analysis (DCF model), leveraged buyout (LBO), mergers and acquisitions (M&A), and sensitivity analysis.
 Below is an example of financial modeling in Excel.

 What is a financial model used for?

-The output of a financial model is used for decision making and performing financial analysis, whether inside or outside of the company.
-Inside a company, executives will use financial models to make decisions about:
+There are many types of financial models with a wide range of uses.
+The output of a financial model is used for decision-making and performing financial analysis, whether inside or outside of the company.
+Financial models are used to make decisions about:

 There are many different types of professionals who build financial models.
 The most common types of career tracks are investment banking, equity research, corporate development, FP&A, and accounting (due diligence, transaction advisory, valuations, etc).